 Hi, my name is Sheryl.

-I've also been called “Crazy Sheryl” which was an affectionate name given to me several years ago by my son.
-Anyone who knows me well understands why this name fits.
+I'm also known as “Crazy Sheryl” which was an affectionate name given to me by my son several years ago.
+Those who know me understand why this name fits.
 I love life and I love people!
-I try to use my energy, influence and enthusiasm to help others find the good in the world.
+I have an abundance of energy and enthusiasm that thankfully hasn't diminished much with age.

 A Life-changing experience